theroboticsbook/theroboticsbook/source/index.md

 ~

 Our textbook, *The Robotics Book*, is a freely accessible textbook written to advance education in the fundamental concepts of robotics engineering.
 The text reviews methods of sensing, control, decision-making, and acutation in robotic systems.
-It also explores new horizons in the field of robotics, and we hope it inspires in the reader a deep love and appreciation for the big, beautiful, crazy world of robotics!
+It also explores new horizons in the field, and we hope it inspires in the reader a deep love and appreciation for the big, beautiful, crazy world of robotics!

 ## Publication